 Things to do during the October weekends

-First things first, it’s definitely time for cold weather clothing.
-Time to reacquaint yourself with socks, sweaters and scarves.
-Put all your summer clothes away and make room in your wardrobe for cosy clothes!
+It’s time.
+Cold weather clothing is needed, so reacquaint yourself with socks, sweaters and scarves.
+Put all your summer clothes away and make room in your wardrobe for the cosy stuff.

 Do a bit of clothing admin if needed too.
 Get winter coats washed (or dry cleaned if necessary), check to see if boots need resoled/waterproofed, and make sure everyone in the family has what they need for the cold and wet weather to come.

 If you’ve got coats, gloves and hats etc that you no longer need or that are outgrown, this is the perfect time to donate them to help keep others warm this winter.